Wouldn't it be nice to stop holding yourself back from awesome acting opportunities due to finances?

 Each month is a fresh opportunity to take control of your money.

-I used the free version of Every Dollar for only one year, and here is where my personal finances currently stand:
+I used the steps in Actor Boss Budget for only one year, and here is where my personal finances currently stand:

 PIN THIS POST: